rsspdc/checklists/checklists/pipelines.md

 ## ⚖ Governance & Conduct

+How can you be excellent to each other, make good decisions well, and continue to do so?

 - [ ] The project has a suitable governance model
 	- [ ]  	🥉Bronze (easy): The governance model is clearly communicated